Buddhist-style architecture at Vat Sensoukharam in Luang Prabang, Laos.

 A huge intricate temple with steps and people leading to the exotic façade.
 In the post: Infinite Earth Art: Temples of Luang Prabang.

-The Front of Haw Kaham
+The Front of Haw Kaham, Luang Prabang, Laos.

-This colorful construction is called Haw Kaham, I do not know why: Vat is not part of the name.
-It is on the grounds of the Luang Prabang National Museum or more accurately, the Royal Museum.
+This colorful construction is called Haw Kaham, I don’t know whyVat isn’t part of the name.
+It’s on the grounds of the Luang Prabang National Museum (Royal Museum).

 This is the only temple I visited where other tourists were present.
-I typically ended up at the lesser-known ones that did not have a 20,000 K Kip or $1.30 entrance fee.
-At the free-to-enter vats I only saw the occasional monk in a saffron robe, meditating or performing duties.
+I typically ended up at the lesser-known ones that didn’t have a 20,000 K Kip ($1.30) entrance fee.

 Backside of beautiful temple, an intricite door, serpants, steps, mammoth renovated wall and palm leaves.
 In the post: Infinite Earth Art: Temples of Luang Prabang.